Euphrasiologist/Thesis/Corrections/Corrections.md

 # My corrections (29.11.20)

 1. In the introduction, we request that you explain more fully how the various chapters fit together to address the aims.
 This could take the form of a narrative explanation with questions (and hypotheses) at the end of chapter 1.

 Actions:
 - Narrative explanation and questions after both penultimate paragraphs of Chapter 1.
-- Section 1.2 could state some reproductive barriers?
+Completed.

 2. In Chapter 2, we request that you expand on the mechanistic explanations of how polyploidy can act as a barrier to both hybrid formation and gene flow.
 We suggest that these mechanisms can be placed into a conceptual framework that also includes isolating mechanisms that do not relate to ploidy.
 This will greatly improve the impact of this important review.

 Actions:
 - p21 add a couple of sentences e.g. there are a range of reproductive barriers to cross species hybridisation,